PeterSamuelDO/CMC-IM-Guidebook/README.md

-## Welcome to GitHub Pages
+## Welcome to the CMC IM Guidebook

-You can use the [editor on GitHub](https://github.com/PeterSamuelDO/cmcim.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This website aims to serve the budding intern or seasoned senior resident in all things internal medicine.
+Please feel free to send contributions me directly.

 ### Markdown